 We, members and interested stakeholders of fortified heritage in Europe, believe that, at the end of the European Year of Cultural Heritage 2018, fortified heritage offers an opportunity to make a positive contribution to several EU priorities and United Nations Sustainable Development Goals.
-The following seven propositions highlight the potential of this specific type of heritage in Europe and European programmes.
+The following six propositions highlight the potential of this specific type of heritage in Europe and European programmes.
 They demonstrate how to preserve European military architecture through active involvement of all stakeholders.
-The importance of fortification heritage places it next to religious buildings, industry, historic houses and all other built and architectural European heritage.
+The importance of fortification heritage places it next to religious and industrial buildings, historic houses and all other built and architectural European heritage.

-Realising that the conceptual attitudes towards cultural heritage at European level is undergoing a fundamental transformation, from an approach focused on conservation to a focus on value and utilisation of heritage.
+Realising that the conceptual attitudes towards cultural heritage at European level are undergoing a fundamental transformation, from an approach focused on conservation to a focus on value and utilization of heritage as an asset.

-Recognizing the all-inclusive nature of this historical and shared European environment :
+recognizing the all-inclusive nature of this historical and shared European environment:

 - During the 1990s the principle of sustainability was included more and more prominently in policy documents on cultural heritage, and more often combined with the objective of development. - In 2005 the Faro convention was adopted.
 This convention positions people and human values in the centre of a renewed understanding of cultural heritage. - In 2014 the Conclusions on Cultural Heritage as a Strategic Resource for a Sustainable Europe were adopted by the EU Council of Ministers, as well as by the paper 'Towards an Integrated Approach to Cultural Heritage for Europe'. - In 2015 the EU report entitled 'Getting Cultural Heritage to Work for Europe' set out recommendations for an innovative policy framework and agenda for cultural heritage related research and innovation up to 2020.

-Basing themselves on :
+In 2015 the EU report entitled 'Getting Cultural Heritage to Work for Europe' set out recommendations for an innovative policy framework and agenda for cultural heritage related research and innovation up to 2020.
+In 2015 the Netherlands) The 2017 EFFORTS Partnership Agreement (Spandau Berlin, Germany) The 2018 Europa Nostra Berlin Call to Action 'Cultural Heritage for the Future of Europe' and basing themselves on:

-- article 3.3 of the Lisbon Treaty of the European Union "The European Union shall respect its rich cultural and linguistic diversity, and shall ensure that Europe's cultural heritage is safeguarded and enhanced", - the Memorandum of European Walled Towns presented to European Commissioner Jan Figél at the 2005 Europa Nostra Conference, - the 2015 AT FORT Interreg IVC cooperation, - o the 2016 EFFORTS Memorandum of Understanding, - the 2017 EFFORTS founding Declaration, - \circ the 2018 Europa Nostra Berlin Call to Action 'Cultural Heritage for the Future of Europe' and - o the 2018 EFFORTS Congress conclusions,

-EFFORTS members and European fortification stakeholders, signatories of the Venice Declaration state that :
+- Article 3.3 of the Lisbon Treaty of the European Union "The European Union shall respect its rich cultural and linguistic diversity, and shall ensure that Europe's cultural heritage is safeguarded and enhanced" - The Memorandum of European Walled Towns presented to European Commissioner Jan Figél at the 2005 Europa Nostra Conference (Brussels, Belgium) - The 2014 AT FORT Interreg IVC Declaration of Intent cooperation, (Suomenlina Helsinki, Finland) - The 2016 EFFORTS Memorandum of Understanding ('s-Hertogenbosch, The Netherlands) - The 2018 EFFORTS Conference Forte Marghera, Venice conclusions efforts members and european fortification stakeholders, signatories of the venice declaration state that: